hostingwithdocker/gatewaywithkong/README.md

 4. Create your admin account
 5. You'll redirected to login page, use your admin account to login
 6. Add a new connection, give the name and admin url `http://kong:8001/`
 7. Start config Kong on KongA.
-At the second login, you don't need to do 1,2,3,4 above.
+At the second login, you don't need to do steps above.